cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/04-laying-out-gameplay-ui/creating_the_rest_of_the_ui.md

   ![](img/background_with_gameboard_stats_branding_labels.png)

-Now, let's move on to staring to write some code.

 __Task:__ Now is a good time to save your project!
 From the __File__ menu, select __Save Scene__ or use your operating system's shortcut key.

 We can finally start [adding code](starting_to_code.md)....